Zach Brock

-Zach Brock (born August 2, 1974) is an American jazz violinist and composer.
+Zach Brock (born August 2, 1974 in Lexington) is an American jazz violinist and composer.
 He has been a member of Snarky Puppy since 2007 and has worked with Stanley Clarke, Phil Markowitz, and Dave Liebman, as well as leading his own groups.

 Early life

 Brock was born and raised in Lexington, Kentucky.
 His parents, Dan and Jenny Brock, were active in the local music scene and met as members of the Lexington Singers.
 His education began early with Montessori School, and he started learning violin through the Suzuki method.
 He graduated from Bryan Station High School in 1992 before attending Northwestern University’s Bienen School of Music where he majored in Violin Performance as pupil of Dr. Myron Kartman.
 At Northwestern he met Erin Harper who later became his wife and the mother of their twin daughters.

 As stated in the title of one of his albums, Brock's musical career, "Almost Never Was."
 During his sophomore year at Northwestern, while bicycling through a busy intersection, he was struck by a hit-and-run driver.
 Bystanders rushed to prevent him being hit again, since he was unable to stand or walk.
 He suffered compound-complex fractures of the femur, fibula, and tibia of his left leg, with the patella shattered into eight pieces.
 More than three years of surgeries and rehabilitation from the accident set back his formal studies.
 However, while Northwestern did not then offer a course of study for jazz violin, Brock was allowed to audit jazz classes while completing his degree.
 Despite the delay, he graduated in 1999.

+Zach Brock (left) with his trio “Brock – Lanzetti – Ogawa” performing live on 7 November 2025 at the Palais Montcalm concert hall in Quebec City, Canada: Zach Brock (4- and 6-string violin), Keita Ogawa (drums and percussion), Bob Lanzetti (acoustic and electric guitar).